Skip to content

 \

-Designates the following character as a special character or literal.
+Marks the next character as special or literal.
 For example, "n" corresponds to the character "n". "\n" corresponds to a newline character.
-The sequence "\\" corresponds to "\", while "\(" corresponds to "(".
+The sequence "\" corresponds to "\", while "\(" corresponds to "(".

 ^

-Matches the start of the input.
+Corresponds to the start of input.

 $

-Matches the end of the input.
+Corresponds to the end of input.

 *